Optimal anytime regret with two experts: Discussion of results and techniques

-An important tool at our disposal is the (continuous) It\^{o} formula (\Theorem{ItoFormula}), which provides an insightful decomposition of the continuous-time regret.
-This decomposition suggests that the algorithm should satisfy an analytic condition known as the \emph{backwards heat equation}.
+The most natural way to analyze an integral is to use the fundamental theorem of calculus (FTC).
+However, the continuous-time regret is defined by a stochastic integral so the FTC cannot be applied\footnote{ The integrator is reflected Brownian motion, which is not of bounded variation.}.
+However there is a stochastic analog of the FTC, namely the (continuous) It\^{o} formula, which we state in \Theorem{ItoFormula}.
+We use it to provide an insightful decomposition of the continuous-time regret.
+In particular, this decomposition suggests that the algorithm should satisfy an analytic condition known as the \emph{backwards heat equation}.
 A key resulting idea is: if the algorithm satisfies the backward heat equation, then there is a natural potential function that upper bounds the regret of the algorithm.
-This affords us a systematic approach to obtain an explicit continuous-time algorithm and a potential function that bounds the continuous algorithm's regret.
+This enables a systematic approach to obtain an explicit continuous-time algorithm and a potential function that bounds the continuous algorithm's regret.
 To go back to the discrete setting, using the \emph{same} potential function, we replace applications of It\^{o}'s formula with the discrete It\^{o} formula.
 Remarkably, this leads to \emph{exactly} the same regret bound as the continuous setting.